 Shareholders who are resident in the UK may be liable to UK taxation on capital gains arising from the sale or other disposal, including redemption, of shares.
 Individuals and certain trusts generally compute their gains by deducting from the net sale proceeds the capital gains base cost in respect of shares.
-The resulting gains will be taxable at the capital gains tax rate, and may be reduced by capital losses brought forward from previous tax years or losses in the year, and by annual exemptions.
-Exempt shareholders, which include UK charities, UK approved pension trusts, ISAs (and their individual investors), would not normally be liable to capital gains tax on their disposal of shares.
+The resulting gains will be taxable at the capital gains tax rate and may be reduced by capital losses in the year, and by annual exemptions.
+The rate of capital gains tax for 2016/2017 is currently 10% where the total taxable gains and income are less than the upper limit of the income tax basic rate band and 20% where gains are above that limit.
+Exempt Shareholders, which include UK charities, UK approved pension funds, ISAs/New ISAs (and their individual investors), would not normally be liable to capital gains tax on their disposal of shares.